Conservation Stewardship Program

 In addition, the program provides opportunities for beginning farmers and ranchers and socially disadvantaged producers.
 Nationally, the program aims to enroll at least five percent of total program acres operated by beginning farmers and ranchers and another five percent operated by socially disadvantaged producers.
 Within each specified geographic area and land use, beginning farmers and ranchers and socially disadvantaged producers will have a separate funding pool.

 The Conservation Stewardship Program is offered as a continuous signup, and applications are accepted year-round with periodic ranking announced during the year.
-The next application ranking period for the FY14 Conservation Stewardship Program is January 17.
+The next application ranking period for the FY 15 Conservation Stewardship Program is -- Coming Soon.

 Interested land managers and growers can begin the application process by completing the following steps: